Four-manifolds, geometries and knots: The spherical cases

 We may construct the third stage of the Postnikov tower for $X$ by adjoining cells of dimension greater than 4 to $X$.
 The natural inclusion $j:X\to P_3(X)$ is then 4-connected.
 If $X_1 $ is another such $PD_3$-complex and $\theta:\pi_1 (X_1)\to F$ is an isomorphism which identifies the $k$-invariants then there is a 4-connected map $j_1 :X_1 \to P_3 (X)$ inducing $\theta$, which is homotopic to a map with image in the 4-skeleton of $P_3 (X)$, and so there is a map $h:X_1 \to X$ such that $j_1 $ is homotopic to $jh$.
 The map $h$ induces isomorphisms on $\pi_i $ for $i\leq 3$, since $j$ and $j_1 $ are 4-connected, and so the lift $\tilde h:\widetilde X_1\simeq S^3 \to\widetilde X\simeq S^3$ is a homotopy equivalence, by the theorems of Hurewicz and Whitehead.
 Thus $h$ is itself a homotopy equivalence. \end{proof}

 The list of finite groups with cohomological period dividing 4 is well known.
-Each such group $F$ and generator $k\in H^4(F;\mathbb{Z})$ is realized by some $PD_3^+$-complex [Sw60, Wl67].
+Each such group $F$ and generator $k\in H^4(F;\mathbb{Z})$ is realized by some $PD_3^+$-complex \cite{[Sw60],[Wl67]}.
 (See also Chapter 11 below.)
-In particular, there is an unique homotopy type of $PD_3$-complexes with fundamental group $S_3$, but there is no 3-manifold with this fundamental group [Mi57].
+In particular, there is an unique homotopy type of $PD_3$-complexes with fundamental group $S_3$, but there is no 3-manifold with this fundamental group \cite{[Mi57]}.